 One of the best phases for a designer is downsizing the project management task into smaller achievable milestones.
 This not only uplifts the creatives from the productivity viewpoint but also helps segregate what the project looks like.

 Phase 3: Making best practices essential

-At this point, the UX/UI designer may want to start right away implementing what has been learnt through these phases – but, wait!
-Here the single most vital thing is consider the best course of action to use to deliver a better outcome.
+At this point, the UX/UI designer may want to start right away implementing what has been learned through these phases – but, wait!
+Here the single most vital thing is to consider the best course of action to use to deliver a better outcome.
 This is where the communication with the UI specialist in the UX-UI team is the best.

-The central goal at this moment would be to realize the different ways of solving the same problem, rationalizing how these will ideally work and why and when should they be used?
+The central goal at this moment would be to realize the different ways of solving the same problem, rationalizing how these will ideally work and why and when should they be used.
 Getting a clear concept of the design will ensure that all future debates related to the implementation of the thought process, based upon the concrete workflow patterns would be put to an end.

 Phase 4: Getting into the action mode!

-In the UX front, picturing the layout with simple sketches always does half of the work trying to explain to the other partner in the project – the UI!
+On the UX front, picturing the layout with simple sketches always does half of the work trying to explain to the other partner in the project – the UI!
 It is much better to develop some prototypes of the design using great tools available to ease out a designer’s life!

 In this perspective, discovering the right landscape to come up with the right solution is what works instead.
 Along with solving problems, comes the aspect of project management.
-Then, there is the ideation stage when the team has built upon an understanding with the needs of the customer.
+Then, there is the ideation stage when the team has built upon an understanding of the needs of the customer.